Minnebar 16 Session Schedule

 Martin Grider

-Martin Grider is an independent game designer and developer who also specializes in native iOS development.
-He releases games periodically as Abstract Puzzle, and also writes about game development on his blog at chesstris.com.
+Martin Grider is a game designer and developer who also does contract software development (mostly native iOS).
+He releases games periodically at Abstract Puzzle, and writes about game development on his blog at chesstris.com.
+Find him on mastodon at @grid@mastodon.gamedev.place.

 Proverb-Edison